-He is the owner of the Kennel and has been running dogs for almost 35 years.
+He is the owner of the kennel and has been running dogs for almost 35 years.
 Tom lives in Furuflaten with his family and delegates his time between tours with guests and training the race team.
 He has done many races throughout his career as a musher including the 1000km Finnmark Race and the Yukon Quest (where he finished 7th and became rookie of the year).
-He has also planned and executed several expeditions during his long time working with the dogs, one of them taking prince Albert of Monacco to the North Pole.
+He has also planned and executed several expeditions during his long time working with the dogs.
+One of them taking prince Albert of Monacco to the North Pole.

 All the way from Japan, Kazune has chosen to stay with us for another season and we are super happy about it.
-She did a tremendous job las year taking care of the overnight guest.
+She did a tremendous job last year taking care of the overnight guest.
 We are so happy she will become our main overnight guide this year.

 Charlotte started helping out in the kennel at the age of 13 and she is now one of our main guides.
 Her long experience both with the dogs and the outdoors compensate for her young age.
-She did the finnmark junior a couple of years ago and we are exited she will be working as a fulltime guide this year.
+She did the Finnmark Junior a couple of years ago and we are exited she will be working as a fulltime guide this year.
 She is also a chef so we are looking forward to tasty dinners.

 Tomas came to the kennel a couple of years ago as a volonteer and right from the start we saw that he was a hard woker.
 He then went to Finland to work as a guide.
 He is now coming back for a second season at our place as a guide.
 We could not be happier.
 He is super good with the dogs and also a very good carpenter.
 He has many skills that will help a lot in the running of the kennel.